Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 National library of medicine

-A study by the national library of medicine found that whilst Ficus has some good medicinal properties used for anti-inflammatory illnesses its sap does contain latex
+A study by the National Library of Medicine found that whilst Ficus has some good medicinal properties for anti-inflammatory illnesses, its sap contains latex

 Cats are then allergic to the latex found in the sap of Ficus Benjamina.